Show artwork for Peter and the Wolf

 Michael Boudewyns

-Michael is thrilled to return to the Detroit Symphony Orchestra for a third season.
+Michael is off his head with joy to return to the Detroit Symphony Orchestra for a fourth season.
 He made his DSO debut in 2016.

 In 2004, Michael co-founded ReallyInventiveStuff.com; a production company that creates delightful concert performances for young audiences and families with orchestras internationally (England, Singapore), in Canada, and around the United States.

-In the 2022-23 season, Really Inventive Stuff also returns to the Philadelphia Orchestra, St. Louis Symphony Orchestra, Annapolis Symphony Orchestra, Salisbury Symphony Orchestra, Southeast Iowa Symphony Orchestra, Princeton Symphony Orchestra, and Symphony in C.
+For the 2023-24 season, Really Inventive Stuff also returns to the Philadelphia Orchestra, Richmond Symphony Orchestra, Southeast Iowa Symphony Orchestra, Colorado Music Festival, and Symphony in C.

 Along with orchestra performances, Michael is the host of a new YouTube series celebrating noteworthy people and their remarkable achievements: Taphotopia.com